2024-2025 Edition

 SPAN102 Elementary Spanish II

-This course, the continuation of SPAN101, further develops basic language skills (reading, listening, writing, and speaking).
-The course incorporates readings and media from a variety of sources, allowing students to explore the cultures of the Spanish-speaking world.
+This course is the continuation of SPAN101, though students may place directly into 102 via the Wesleyan Language Placement Exam.
+The course further develops basic language skills (reading, listening, writing, and speaking) and incorporates readings and media from a variety of sources, allowing students to explore the cultures of the Spanish-speaking world.

 Offering: Host